ImArjunJ/Crust/README.md

 ## Testing

-A variety of test programs are provided in the `tests/` directory to ensure Crust++ can detect different types of memory errors and scenarios:
+A variety of test programs are provided in the `tests/` directory to ensure Crust can detect different types of memory errors and scenarios:

 - **test_overflow.cpp**
   Intentionally writes past the end of a buffer to trigger redzone corruption.